 Excellence in Business (For-Profit or Nonprofit Sector) – The nominee, who must own at least 50 percent of a business that is at least five years old, will be evaluated on her experience and management of resources to solve problems and survive business and economic cycles.
 Her use of human and financial resources will be evaluated in relation to overall success of her business.

 Excellence in Business Development (For-Profit or Nonprofit Sector) – The nominee must demonstrate a proven track record as evidenced by management recognition, company awards and consistently exceeding sales or marketing, fundraising and business development performance goals.
 The nominee’s overall success and approach will also be evaluated.

-Excellence in Management – The nominee must demonstrate steady growth and continued development of management and leadership skills.
+Excellence in Management (For-Profit or Nonprofit Sector) – The nominee must demonstrate steady growth and continued development of management and leadership skills.
 Criteria to be evaluated include the nominee’s initiative and willingness to take risks, her ability to implement creative solutions to overcome challenges and her ability to seize opportunities created for herself or her employees.
-This nomination category is based on the size of the organization, not the number of employees directly managed by the nominee.

 Excellence in the Professions (For-Profit or Nonprofit Sector) – The nominee may be an employee of an existing for-profit or non-profit organization or company or a self-employed professional.
 She must demonstrate leadership and a willingness to teach and mentor others in her profession and consistently uphold the standards and ethics that govern her field.
 A professional license is not required for this category.